execas/execas.github.io/_posts/2018-10-21-linux-ownership-permissions-and-special-attributes.md

 The user file-creation mask (`umask`) is set in `/etc/bashrc` or `/etc/profile`, but users can override default umask in `~/.bashrc` or `~/.bash_profile`.

-The current mode can be seen using:
+The current mask can be seen using:

 ```bash
 $ umask